trambarhq/relaks-media-capture-example/README.md

 }
 ```

 The capturing process starts with a status of `acquiring`, when we ask the browser for permission to use the camera.
 If the user choose not to grant permission, the status changes to `denied`.
-Otherwise the status becomes `initiating`, which last only a brief moment, before it changes to `previewing`.
-At this point the video stream is available and we can show the user want he's about to capture.
+Otherwise the status becomes `initiating`, which last only a brief moment before it changes to `previewing`.
+At this point the video stream is available and we can show the user what the camera is seeing.

 When the user clicks the **Start** button, the status changes to `capturing`.
 If he clicks the **Pause** button at some point, the status would change to `paused`.
-A click on **Resume** changes the status back to `capturing`.
+A click on **Resume** would change it back to `capturing`.

 When the user finally clicks the **Stop** button, the status becomes `captured`.

 The prop `liveVideo` contains a [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) object.
-It's used to show the live input from the camera. `liveVideo` will change when the user select a different camera.
+It represents the live input from the camera.
+When attached to a `<video />` as its [`srcObject`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), the element will show the camera input. `liveVideo` will change when the user select a different camera.
 It could also change when the user rotate the device.

-`capturedVideo` and `capturedImage` are the end results of the media capture operation.
-The latter is used as the video element's "poster".
+`capturedVideo` and `capturedImage` are the end results of the capture operation.
+The latter is used as a video element's "poster".

-`volume` is a number between 0 and 100 indicating the strength of audio from the microphone.
+`volume` is a number between 0 and 100 indicating the strength of audio coming from the microphone.
 It's depicted in a gauge so that the user knows his voice is being picked up.

 `duration` is the video length in millisecond.
 It's available only when the status is `capturing`, `captured`, or `paused`.